Published in

 Who rediscovered Johannes Vermeer and his artwork?

-Johannes Vermeer went unknown for two centuries for his lack of mention in the famous 17th-century dutch painting sourcebook Grand Theatre of Dutch Painters and Women Artists.
-However, Gustav Friedrich Waagen and Theophile Thore-Burger published an essay with 66 pictures of the artist, taking the credit to rediscover the artist and his works in the 19th century.
+Johannes Vermeer went unknown for two centuries for his lack of mention in the famous 17th-century Dutch painting sourcebook Grand Theatre of Dutch Painters and Women Artists.
+However, Gustav Friedrich Waagen and Theophile Thore-Burger published an essay with 66 pictures of the artist, taking credit for rediscovering the artist and his works in the 19th century.

 Who was Vermeer’s Wife?